huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/sso/sso-settings-dark.png"/>
 </div>

-Copy the "Rediraction URI" from the organization's settings on Hugging Face, and paste it in the "Sign-in redirect URI" field on Okta.
+Copy the "Redirection URI" from the organization's settings on Hugging Face, and paste it in the "Sign-in redirect URI" field on Okta.
 The URL looks like this: `https://huggingface.co/organizations/[organizationIdentifier]/saml/consume`.

 You can leave the optional Sign-out redirect URIs blank.